Roene/Dating-app/readme.md

 ![Database](https://i.imgur.com/ZM7PV2j.png)

 ## Code
+I tried to split up the code, in the *views folder* page you can find all the ejs pages and partials.
+In the *db folder* you can find the connection to the database.
+In the *middleware folder* you can find the auth.js file, this file is for the authentication when a user is loggedin or not.
+In the *routes folder* you can find user.js file this handles the routes when a user goes for example to `localhost:3400/login` or other routes that is connected with user functions.
+In the root of the project you can find index.js, this is the server file where I tell where the server runs and what the template engine is.

 ## Render data
 To render data from the database I have chosen for the ejs template engine.
 This is an example in my project.
 You can find it in **views/pages/dashboard.ejs**.